 Third, How to Write a Sentence by Stanley Fish.
 Short and sweet, this book gives joy as well as education.
 Fish gives many examples of great sentences and explains why they are great.

-Fourth, Stephen King’s On Writing.
+Sixth, Stephen King’s On Writing.
 No, I do not like horror books or movies.
 Yes, King’s book has some bad language that you will want to tune out.
 That aside, this is a wonderful course on writing well and being a writer, told in an auto-biographical style.
 I listened to this on my daily walks, and I couldn’t get enough.
 King shines at making you yearn to know what happens next.

-Fifth, Ford Madox Ford’s The Good Soldier.
+Seventh, Ford Madox Ford’s The Good Soldier.
 An aspect of the greatness of the above works is that they point you to great authors and great works of literature.
 I think it was Stanley Fish’s book that pointed me to this book, and I’m so thankful.
 Note the sentences as you listen (or read), and consider how Ford is able to reveal more and more about the mystery while still hiding so much, drawing you forward to the end.

 I’m also reading Artful Sentences: Syntax as Style by Virginia Tufte, and enjoying it.
 I just learned about wysiwyg clauses (what you see is what you get) from her (more here).
+Artful Sentences is more advanced that the other books mentioned in this post.

 This will be a good start – I plan to put my children through this course in high-school.
 Of course, before you can write, you must learn to read; and a good starting place is How to Read a Book by Mortimer Adler.